-- If the sysout data set is not scheduled to a held class, override the ORG parameter destination by referencing the DD statement for the data set in a //\FORMAT statement.
-Specify the desired destination in the //\FORMAT statement DEST parameter. - If the sysout data set is scheduled to a held class, override the ORG parameter destination by referencing an OUTPUT JCL statement on the sysout DD statement.
-Specify the desired destination in the OUTPUT JCL statement DEST parameter.
+- If the sysout data set is not scheduled to a held class, you can override the ORG parameter destination with the DEST parameter on a //\FORMAT, OUTPUT JCL, or DD statement. - If the sysout data set is scheduled to a held class, you can override the ORG parameter destination with the DEST parameter on an OUTPUT JCL, or DD statement.